radekkrejcirik01/charge-points-distribution/README.md

 # Current distribution REST API

-App for current distribution in groups of charge points
+This application distributes maximum current of charge group between charge points based on charging status of each charge point's connectors.
+If charge point has none connectors with `Charging` status, 0 current is allocated to the charge point.

 ## Run requirements
 - Docker
 - Database management tool e.g. TablePlus (optional)

-## Run the app step by step
+## Running app step by step
+To start the app locally, all we need is to run database container with init values and then build the image of the app and run it using docker.
+The app is then active on localhost:8080
 `./docs/run.md`

 ## Run test locally